jenkinsci/winstone/README.md

                                "^.*_anon_.*$"
        --controlPort            = set the shutdown/control port. -1 to disable, Default disabled

+       --compression            = set the compression scheme (gzip or none to disable compression).
+Default is gzip.
        --sessionTimeout         = set the http session timeout value in minutes.
 Default to what webapp specifies, and then to 60 minutes
        --sessionEviction        = set the session eviction timeout for idle sessions in seconds.
 Default value is 180. -1 never evict, 0 evict on exit
        --mimeTypes=ARG          = define additional MIME type mappings.
 ARG would be EXT=MIMETYPE:EXT=MIMETYPE:...